Rock Climbing in the English Lake District

 - Chapel Head Scar.
 In the southern Lake District the rock turns to limestone and there are several established crags, with the largest being Chapel Head Scar.
 The majority of these routes are bolted, though they do tend to be in the higher grades.

 - Silverdale.
 This area situated south of the Lake District national park receives much drier weather than the central Lakes area.
 Here there are some excellent limestone crags, particularly at Trowbarrow.

 There are many excellent places to go bouldering in the Lake District, with a wide variety of rock types and environments to choose from.
 This ranges from the high volcanic boulders in the mountains, low lying areas such as Kentmere and Carrock Fell, the granite of Eskdale or the seaside sandstone of St Bees.
 There is a dedicated guidebook covering all the bouldering in the Lake District, called “Lakes Bouldering Guidebook” by Rockfax, which is available from our shop.

 The Lake District is also an excellent place to go hill walking and mountaineering with many long distance paths and trails.
-Visit our sister site Outdoors Europe to find out more about the Coast to Coast long distance path.
+Find out more about the Coast to Coast long distance path.
 This Wainwright path starts at St Bees and passes through the Lake District before finishing at Robin Hood's Bay on the east coast.